 - Drag an icon from the dock to the right or left side of the tablet's screen.

-Apple adedd a new Files app into iOS 11 on the iPad, which puts all your homework files in one place - not just the ones on your iPad, but also those in apps, in iCloud, and across third-party services.
+Apple added a new Files app into iOS 11 on the iPad, which puts all your homework files in one place, and it's now a familiar part of the ecosystem - it doesn't collate just the ones on your iPad, but also those in apps, in iCloud, and across third-party services.
 The Browse tab at the bottom of the app lets you easily navigate between files stored on iCloud or on your device, while the Recents tab at the bottom makes it seamless to continue on with your work.

-Apple Pencil is now more useful, thanks to these new iOS 11 features:
+Apple Pencil is now more useful, thanks to these features:

 - Instant Notes - Tap Apple Pencil on your iPad’s Lock screen and a note will open, allowing you to easily jot down thoughts while in class.